analogdevicesinc/ai8x-training/README.md

 #### Bias Memories

 Bias values are stored in separate bias memories.
 There are four bias memory instances available, and a layer can access any bias memory instance where at least one processor is enabled.
 By default, bias memories are automatically allocated using a modified Fit-First Descending (FFD) algorithm.
 Before considering the required resource sizes in descending order, and placing values in the bias memory with most available resources, the algorithm places those bias values that require a single specified bias memory.
+The bias memory allocation can optionally be controlled using the [`bias_group`](#`bias_group` (Optional)) configuration option.

 ### Weight Storage Example